jmaguin/daily-digest/README.md

 # daily-digest

-## Installtion Instructions:
+## Installation Instructions:
 1. Download project
 2. Install GPT4All with ```pip install gpt4all```
 3. Download a GPT4All model from: https://gpt4all.io/index.html
-4. Place the ".gguf" model into the /models/ folder.
+4. Place the ".gguf" model into the /daily-digest/models/ folder.
 5. Ensure the Enum in /language_model/model_enum.py is updated to reflect the downloaded model's file path.

 ## Scraper Running instructions: